-A battery is one of the most basic components that make a vehicle start and run smoothly.
-Although batteries are created to withstand tough conditions, not every brand is specifically designed to handle the extreme environment that motorists in Australia often experience.
+A battery is one of the most fundamental components that make a vehicle start and run smoothly.
+Although created to withstand severe conditions, not every brand is specifically designed to handle the extreme environment that motorists in Australia often experience.
 Hence, car batteries fail unexpectedly, especially in Sydney’s bumper-to-bumper peak driving environment.

-One of the major concerns in Australia is that as the electrolyte solution, “Acid Soup,” in a vehicle battery gets increasingly hotter it becomes more corrosive.
-As a result of this increased chemical reaction, the lead components are eaten away faster or reacting internally causing sulphation layers on the plates which inhibit an electric current flow.
+The warm Australian climate makes the batteries electrolyte solution corrosive as it gets hotter.
+As a result of this increased chemical reaction, the lead components are eaten away faster or reacting internally causing sulphation layers on the plates which inhibit electric current flow.

 Car Batteries Fail Prematurely In Higher Under-Bonnet Temperatures

 Basically, for every 10 degree increase in temperature, the chemical reaction within a car battery is doubled thus causing a more corrosive “Acid Soup.”
 This is more of a concern, especially in milder and hotter conditions such as that experienced here in Australia.
 Century Batteries undertook a study of under-bonnet temperatures in late model Ford Falcons and Holden Commodores in variable driving environments of Sydney and Melbourne.

 It was concluded that there was a range between 73 and 85 degrees within an ambient temperature range of 28 to 37 degrees.
 Another interesting fact, was that cooler outside temperatures had little or no effect in cooling the hot under-bonnet temperatures.
 However, the statistics show that city driving in the hotter summer months increased the temperatures exponentially, thus increasing the corrosive nature of a battery.

 To understand how extremely important it is to use only car batteries that are specifically designed for the Australian climate, here are some other top reasons why batteries suffer from premature damage: